Dhenenjay/Axion-MCP/README.md

-# 🌍 Earth Engine MCP Server - Production Ready
+# 🌍 Planetary MCP - Production Ready

-## 🚀 100% Operational - All Tools Working Perfectly
+## 🚀 100% Operational - All Earth Observation Tools Working Perfectly

 This is the **production-ready** version of the Earth Engine MCP Server with complete Claude Desktop integration and 100% test coverage.